Households will have to wait until March for help with energy bills – minister

 Kwasi Kwarteng said there were a number of schemes under discussion.

-Emma Pinchbeck, chief executive of Energy UK, the trade body for suppliers, has said bills could increase again in October after a predicted 50% jump for millions of households in the spring.
+Emma Pinchbeck, chief executive of Energy UK, the trade body for suppliers, has said bills could increase again in October after a predicted 50 per cent jump for millions of households in the spring.

-The Social Market Foundation think tank has proposed cash payments of up to £500 would be the best answer to the cost-of-living crisis.
+The Social Market Foundation think tank has proposed cash payments of up to £500 as the best answer to the cost-of-living crisis.

-Dr Aveek Bhattacharya, the organisation’s chief economist, said households where no-one is a higher-rate taxpayer should get a payment of £300, with an extra £200 for those on Universal Credit or legacy benefits.
+Dr Aveek Bhattacharya, the organisation’s chief economist, said households in which no one is a higher-rate taxpayer should get a payment of £300, with an extra £200 for those on universal credit or legacy benefits.

-And he said the scheme, modelled on the US stimulus packages seen during the pandemic, could even be dubbed “Rishi’s Cola (Cost of Living Assistance)” and bear the Chancellor’s signature.
+He said the scheme, modelled on the US stimulus packages seen during the pandemic, could even be dubbed “Rishi’s Cola (Cost of Living Assistance)” and bear the chancellor’s signature.

 But he added: “I think we’ve got to wait and see what the actual announcement is.”